Trust Center · Security · Governance

 TLS 1.3 + HSTS

-HTTPS enforced end-to-end with TLS 1.3.
-HSTS applied at the Vercel edge.
-Conservative Content-Security-Policy shipped in next.config.js restricts script, frame, form, base, object, and worker sources.
+HTTPS enforced end-to-end with TLS 1.3; HSTS at the edge.
+A conservative Content-Security-Policy restricts script, frame, form, base, object, and worker sources.

 AES-256-GCM

-Supabase Postgres with tenant scoping enforced at the application layer on every query.
-AES-256-GCM applied at the application layer for sensitive fields (OAuth tokens, provider credentials) on top of Supabase's standard at-rest disk encryption.
+Postgres with tenant scoping enforced at the application layer on every query.
+AES-256-GCM applied to sensitive fields (OAuth tokens, provider credentials) on top of standard at-rest disk encryption.

 Auditability